 Of course, shrimp lasts for a shorter period of time if it is not stored properly.
-But remember, shrimp, like a lot of other proteins, usually has a sell by date and not a use by date or expiration date.
+But remember that shrimp, like a lot of other proteins, usually has a sell by date and not a use by date or expiration date.
 Because of this distinction, you may safely use it to compliment your favorite meals even after the sell by date has lapsed.

 How to tell if Shrimp is bad, rotten or spoiled?